fitbl4nk/bl4nk.kr/content/blog/WhiteHat Contest 2024 Quals - gf/index.md

 0x7fffffffed10: 0x4141414141414141      0x00007ffff7434241
 ```

-So without a libc leak, we can use this part to craft an expected one-shot gadget address and hope that ASLR probabilistically loads the actual one-shot gadget at that address.
+So without a libc leak, we can use this part to craft an expected one-shot gadget address and hope that ASLR loads the actual one-shot gadget at that address.

 The register values when returning from `main()` are as follows.